mugoweb/ezpublish-legacy/update/README.md

 php bin/php/ezcache.php --clear-all
 ```

 The upgrade process is now done.
-In case you installation is
+In case your installation is
 connected to a code repository, you can now commit the changes
 to that repository.